-The purchasing power will be available because during the war most families have paid off their indebtedness for automobiles and household goods and, in addition, have purchased war bonds.
-If they can be given assurance that jobs will be safe, they will purchase huge quantities of consumer goods, and many will be in the market for new homes.
+The purchasing power will be available because during the war most families have paid off their indebtedness for automobiles and household goods, reduced their indebtedness for housing and, in addition, have increased their bank savings and purchased War bonds.

+If they can be given assurance that their jobs will be safe, they will purchase huge quantities of consumer goods, and many will be in the market for new homes.

-Thus, we will have the plants, the tools, the labor, new materials, new processes, new products, and the purchasing power on which to base the greatest and soundest era of prosperity that this nation ever enjoyed.
+Thus, we will have the plants, the tools, the labor, new materials, new processes, new products, and the purchasing power on which to base the greatest and soundest era of prosperity that this Nation ever enjoyed, if we have peace and a measure of stability for a substantial period of years.

-The United States had led the nations of the world in industrial progress and can continue to do so in the future.
-American business is vigorous, talented and enterprising.
+The United States has led the nations of the world in industrial progress and can continue to do so in the future.
+American business is vigorous, talented, and enterprising.
 We must see to it that it has the facilities to establish and maintain sound industrial progress after the war.

-The job of the government is to determine the standards by which business is to operate in such a way that business men will know where they stand, what they can do and what they cannot do.
-If government performs this job, each business man will be able to make his own plans for the operation of his business.
-Until these standards are set, it will be difficult for him to make much progress in determining his post-war plans.
+The task of the Government is to determine the standards by which business is to operate in such a way that businessmen will know where they stand, what they can do and what they cannot do.
+If Government performs this task, each business man will be able to make his own plans for the operation of his business.
+Until these standards are determined, it will be difficult for him to make his post-war plans.
 Such plans cannot be made in a vacuum.
-Businessmen, no matter how able, cannot make plans that are worthwhile until they know the conditions under which they will have to operate.
+Businessmen, no matter how able, cannot make plans that are worth while until they know the conditions under which they will have to operate.

-By referring to the necessity of a determination by government of the standards and conditions on which business is to operate, the Committee does not mean to infer that the Government should determine, or even strengly influence the determination of, what products are to be made, by whom, in what quantity, and when.
-Reliance cannot be placed upon plans by government agencies for action to be taken in the future.
-If anyone questions this, lot him look at the plans which the Army and Navy made during a quarter of a century of peace for the conversion of American industry to war production.
-Such plans were of little value, and the actual operations of American industry in war time bear little resemblance to the plans which the Army and Navy assured us a few years age had been so carefully made.
+By referring to the necessity of a determination by Government of the standards and conditions on which business is to operate, the committee does not mean to infer that the Government should determine, or even strongly influence the determination of, what products are to be made, by whom, in what quantity, and when.
+Reliance cannot be placed upon plans by Government agencies for action to be taken in the future.
+If anyone questions this, let him look at the plans which the Army and Navy made during a quarter of a century of peace for the conversion of American industry to war production.
+Some of the plans had value, but the actual operations of American industry in wartime bear little resemblance to the plans which the Army and Navy assured us a few years ago had been so carefully made.

-The determinations which government must make include (1) the method by which contracts are to be terminated after the war, (2) the advance notice which industry can have of the terminations, (3) the extent to which the government will make or guarantee loans to provide business with working capital, and (4) the conditions upon which the government will lease or sell the plants and facilities which had been constructed for the war effort.
+The determinations which Government must make include (1) the method by which contracts are to be terminated after the war, (2) the advance notice which industry can have of the terminations, (3) the methods for insuring the early removal of Government property from private plants so as to make them available for the production of civilian articles, (4) the extent to which the Government will make or guarantee loans to provide business with working capital, and (5) the conditions upon which the Government will lease or sell the plants and facilities which had been constructed for the war effort.

-The purpose of the Committee in this report is not to propose shortcut solutions to these problems, but rather to point out the importance of directing attention now to their existence, and obtaining the best information from all competent sources on how to solve them.
+The purpose of the committee in this report is not to propose shortcut solutions to these problems, but rather to point out the importance of directing attention now to their existence, and obtaining the best information from all competent sources on how to solve them.